Hybrid Thermostatic Approximations of Junctions for some Optimal Control Problems on Networks: Abstract

 \section{Abstract}

-The aim of this paper is to study some optimal control problems on networks with junctions.
-We consider an approximation of such a problems given by the use of a switching rule of delay-relay type and study the passage to the limit when $\varepsilon$, the parameter of the approximation, goes to zero.
-First, we take into account a twofold junction problem for which we characterize the limit function as viscosity solution and maximal subsolution of a suitable Hamilton-Jacobi problem.
-Afterwards we analyse a threefold junction problem for which we consider two different way for passing to the limit in its approximation.
-For both ways we recover some uniqueness results in the sense of maximal subsolution.
+We study some optimal control problems on networks with junctions, approximate the junctions by a switching rule of delay-relay type and study the passage to the limit when $\varepsilon$, the parameter of the approximation, goes to zero.
+First, for a twofold junction problem we characterize the limit value function as viscosity solution and maximal subsolution of a suitable Hamilton-Jacobi problem.
+Then, for a threefold junction problem we consider two different approximations, recovering in both cases some uniqueness results in the sense of maximal subsolution.

 \begin{AMS} 34H05, 35R02, 47J40, 49L25, 35F21 \end{AMS}